Loading lesson…

 The big idea: catastrophic risk is a real research agenda with real evidence.
 The honest version is smaller than the panicky version and bigger than the dismissive version.
 Read the papers, not the tweets.

-What is the core idea behind "Catastrophic Risk, Without the Panic"?
+What is the main idea of "Catastrophic Risk, Without the Panic"?

-Which best describes the scope of "Catastrophic Risk, Without the Panic"?
+Which concept is most central to "Catastrophic Risk, Without the Panic"?